 So that we as the listener can discern exactly what we need at the moment for the part of the question that we’re wrestling with.

 No wonder Christ said, “To those who have ears, let them hear.”

-Do you have ears that can sit with the question, that can ask more of the question than just what the answer is, but build a relationship and interaction with the question to gain even more guidance, direction, clarity, and success?
+Do you have ears that can sit with the question?
+Can you ask more of the question than just what the answer is and build a relationship and interaction with the question to gain even more guidance, direction, clarity, and success?

 I’m working on having these kinds of ears and this kind of pursuit.
 The answer will evolve.
 My aim is to evolve and grow as well.